dr-schlange/nallely-midi/README.md

 * some new virtual devices:
   * arpegiator
   * sequencer
-  * envelope generator
 * possibility to broadcast messages and information from the external services,
-* a TUI or web interface to help you create new virtual devices instances and map your MIDI/virtual devices together.

 ## Quick examples